Description

 This elimination of IgG positive foods can improve symptoms of irritable bowel syndrome, autism, AD(H)D, cystic fibrosis, rheumatoid arthritis, and epilepsy according to numerous clinical studies.

 Candida is also checked.
 Candida problems are caused when the benign yeast form of Candida albicans mutates to its fungal form.
 Candida can take over sections of the intestinal wall causing numerous symptoms.
 As it grows out of balance it produces toxins that create holes in the intestinal lining, leading to leaky gut syndrome.
-After entering the blood, Candida albicans causes an inflammatory immune system response.
+After entering the blood, Candida albicans cause an inflammatory immune system response.
 A wide range of disorders have been linked to Candida including autism, multiple sclerosis, depression, and chronic fatigue.
-Use of antibiotics, oral contraceptives, chemotherapy, and anti-inflammatory steroids greatly increase susceptibility to Candida.
+The use of antibiotics, oral contraceptives, chemotherapy, and anti-inflammatory steroids greatly increases susceptibility to Candida.

 DAIRY ALLERGIES